How to Remove Rust From Cast Iron Grill Pan

 Step 4 – Dry it thoroughly

 Begin drying the cast iron grill pan very thoroughly.
 This is going to be key.
-You can use a dish towel, rag, or paper towel and make sure you get rid of all the water and remaining moisture from the pan.
+You can use a dish towel, rag, or clean paper towel to get rid of all the water and remaining moisture from the entire skillet.

 dish rag on cast iron grill pan

-To help re-season your cast iron grill pan, apply a very thin layer of vegetable oil, canola oil, or other preferred cooking oil.
-Use a piece of paper towel and apply it all over the pan, including the sides, handle, and bottom.
-Try not to add excess oil.
+To help re-season your cast iron grill pan, apply a very thin layer of oil.
+You can use your preferred cooking oil here including vegetable oil, canola oil, olive oil, or flaxseed oil.
+Use a dry paper towel and apply it all over the pan, including the sides, handle, and bottom.
+Try not to add excess oil during the seasoning process.

-Lastly, put the oiled-down cast iron grill pan in the hot oven for an hour at 400 degrees.
+Lastly, put the oiled-down cast iron grill pan on the bottom rack of the oven for an hour at 400 degrees.
 And that should do it.

 What causes rust on cast iron grill pans?